-Atka mackerel length distributions from the 2010 and 2011 fisheries by management area are shown in Figures 17.2 and 17.3, respectively.
-The modes at about 37-44 cm in the 2010 BSAI fishery length distributions represent the 2006 year class.
-The available 2011 fishery data are presented and should be considered preliminary.
-Preliminary data from the 2011 BSAI fisheries showed a smaller length distribution in the catches from area 542.
+Atka mackerel length distributions from the 2011 and 2012 fisheries by management area are shown in Figures 17.2 and 17.3, respectively.
+The mode at about 30-33 cm in the 2011 542 BSAI fishery length distributions represent the 2006 and 2007 year classes, with a predominance of the 2007 year class.
+This is in contrast to the 2010 542 length distribution which showed a mode at 35-37 cm but was dominated by the 2006 year class.
+The 2011 BSAI fisheries showed a smaller length distribution in the catches from area 542.
 This may be due to increased catches from Petrel Bank which have historically had smaller fish.
+The mode at 40 cm in the 2011 541 length distribution also represents the 2006 and 2007 year classes, and is dominated by the 2006 year class.
+The available 2012 fishery data are presented and should be considered preliminary, but are very similar to the 2011 distributions.

-Steller Sea Lions and Atka mackerel Fishery Interactions
+Steller Sea Lions and Atka Mackerel Fishery Interactions